 Awards and Honors

 Sue was born in Memphis, Tennessee; and grew up in Denver, Colorado, graduating from Thomas Jefferson High School in 1980.
-She now lives in San Francisco with her fiancé Dan Schryer.
-Together they have five children, ranging from 14-19 years old.
-Sue is actively engaged in volunteering at their schools, namely Marin Country Day School, where she also serves on the Board of Trustees.
+She now lives in San Francisco with her three children (when the older ones are home from school), ranging from 17-22 years old.